timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 144B-WEAPON SYSTEMS DEVELOPMENT AND RELATED MATTERS/SUBCHAPTER I-MODULAR OPEN SYSTEM APPROACH IN DEVELOPMENT OF WEAPON SYSTEMS.md

   * (3) The term "major system component"—

-    * (A) means a high level subsystem or assembly, including hardware, software, or an integrated assembly of both, that can be mounted or installed on a major system platform through well-defined major system interfaces; and
+    * (A) means a high level subsystem or assembly, including hardware, software, or an integrated assembly of both, that can be mounted or installed on a major system platform through modular system interfaces; and

     * (B) includes a subsystem or assembly that is likely to have additional capability requirements, is likely to change because of evolving technology or threat, is needed for interoperability, facilitates incremental deployment of capabilities, or is expected to be replaced by another major system component.

-  * (4) The term "major system interface"—

-    * (A) means a shared boundary between a major system platform and a major system component, between major system components, or between major system platforms, defined by various physical, logical, and functional characteristics, such as electrical, mechanical, fluidic, optical, radio frequency, data, networking, or software elements; and
+  * (4) The term "modular system interface" means a shared boundary between major systems, major system components, or modular systems, defined by various physical, logical, and functional characteristics, such as electrical, mechanical, fluidic, optical, radio frequency, data, networking, or software elements.

-    * (B) is characterized clearly in terms of form, function, and the content that flows across the interface in order to enable technological innovation, incremental improvements, integration, and interoperability.
+  * (5) The term "modular system" refers to a weapon system or weapon system component that—

+    * (A) is able to execute without requiring coincident execution of other specific weapon systems or components;

+    * (B) can communicate across component boundaries and through interfaces; and

+    * (C) functions as a module that can be separated, recombined, and connected with other weapon systems or weapon system components in order to achieve various effects, missions, or capabilities.

-  * (5) The term "program capability document" means, with respect to a major defense acquisition program, a document that specifies capability requirements for the program, such as a capability development document or a capability production document.
+  * (6) The term "program capability document" means, with respect to a major defense acquisition program, a document that specifies capability requirements for the program, such as a capability development document or a capability production document.

-  * (6) The terms "program cost targets" and "fielding target" have the meanings provided in section 2448a(a) of this title.
+  * (7) The terms "program cost targets" and "fielding target" have the meanings provided in section 2448a(a) of this title.

-  * (7) The term "major defense acquisition program" has the meaning provided in section 2430 of this title.
+  * (8) The term "major defense acquisition program" has the meaning provided in section 2430 of this title.

-  * (8) The term "major weapon system" has the meaning provided in section 2379(f) of this title.
+  * (9) The term "major weapon system" has the meaning provided in section 2379(f) of this title.

 ### §2446b.
 Requirement to address modular open system approach in program capabilities development and acquisition weapon system design
 * (a) PROGRAM CAPABILITY DOCUMENT.—A program capability document for a major defense acquisition program shall identify and characterize—